GRAPHIC-Take Five: War and peace of mind

 Poland inflation among the highest in EU https://tmsnrt.rs/46rYQmO

-(Compiled by Amanda Cooper; Editing by xxx; Graphics by Sumanta Sen, Prinz Magtulis, Vineet Sachdev, Pasit Kongkunakornkul and Kripa Jayaram Editing by Mark Potter)
+(Compiled by Amanda Cooper; Graphics by Sumanta Sen, Prinz Magtulis, Vineet Sachdev, Pasit Kongkunakornkul and Kripa Jayaram Editing by Mark Potter and Toby Chopra)

 ((amanda.cooper@thomsonreuters.com; +442031978531; Twitter: https://twitter.com/a_coops1;))